JuanBindez/pytubefix/docs/user/quickstart.rst

 This could be used, for example, to perform post-download processing on a video like trimming the length of it.

-The use_oauth and allow_oauth_cache flags allow you to authorize pytubefix to interact with YouTube using your account, and can be used to bypass age restrictions or access private videos and playlists.
-If allow_oauth_cache is set to True, you should only be prompted to do so once, after which point pytubefix will cache the tokens it needs to act on your behalf.
+The use_oauth and allow_oauth_cache flags allow you to authorize pytube to interact with YouTube using your account, and can be used to bypass age restrictions or access private videos and playlists.
+If allow_oauth_cache is set to True, you should only be prompted to do so once, after which point pytube will cache the tokens it needs to act on your behalf.
 Otherwise, you will be prompted again for each action that requires you to be authenticated.

 Once you have a YouTube object set up, you're ready to start looking at